yashwanth-DA/Business_Insights_360/README.md

         - Has the details of pre invoice deductions percentage for each cutomer with year
     - Post_invoice_deductions
         - Post invoice deductions and other deductions details

-## Importing data into PowerBi

-- As the database is MySQL in this project, we need to import the datasets from Mysql database to PowerBi by providing the Database access credential

 ## Data Model